Scholarships & Awards

 The Mandin Award was established in 1991 in memory of Maurice, Susan, Islay, and Janelle Mandin.
 Maurice and Susan Mandin were teachers with a sincere interest in children with special needs.
 Isaly and Janelle, their daughters, were students.

 The Award has two purposes.
-The primary one is to provide resources that will have the greatest positive impact for children from age 4-21 within Alberta.
+The primary one is to provide resources that will have the greatest positive impact for children from K-12 within Alberta.
 The second goal is to encourage those children who receive funds to pursue their educational goals with enthusiasm and confidence.

 An award is based on this criteria:

-- An award of up to $800 will be given to assist an individual or individuals in one family who have a learning disability and/or ADHD.
+- An award of up to $800 will be given to assist an individual or individuals in one family who have a learning disability.

-- The individual(s) will be between 4 to 21 years of age.
+- The individual(s) will currently be attending K-12.

 - The individual(s) will be resident in Alberta.